jchapuis/fullstackscala-scaladays2025/slides.md

 ^ - In this shared project, we mainly find
 - endpoint definitions using tapir algebra, that's how we define our API, this is great to align client and server, more about this on the next slide
 - model contains all the data classes of the API, together with serialization aspects
-- i18n i mention this here specifically because i'll use this common use case as guiding example thread throughout this presentation
+- internationalization i mention this here specifically because i'll use this common use case as guiding example thread throughout this presentation.
+Because it's so hard to pronounce i kind of regret it now aha

 ---
 ## `tapir` endpoint definitions ![inline](tapir_logo.png)